Azure/azure-sdk/docs/dotnet/introduction.md

 Some service operations, known as _Long Running Operations_ or _LROs_ take a long time (up to hours or days).
 Such operations do not return their result immediately, but rather are started, their progress is polled, and finally the result of the operation is retrieved.

 Azure.Core library exposes an abstract type called ```Operation<T>```, which represents such LROs and supports operations for polling and waiting for status changes, and retrieving the final operation result.
-A service method invoking a long running operation will return a subclass of Operation<T>.
+A service method invoking a long running operation will return a subclass of `Operation<T>`, as shown below.

 ```csharp
 public class CopyFromUriOperation : Operation<long> {